OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 Input validation is also recommended as a secondary defense in ALL cases, even when using bind variables as is discussed later in this article.
 More techniques on how to implement strong input validation is described in the [Input Validation Cheat Sheet](Input_Validation_Cheat_Sheet.md).

-### STRONGLY DISCOURAGED: Escaping All User-Supplied Input
+###  Defense Option 4: STRONGLY DISCOURAGED: Escaping All User-Supplied Input

 In this approach, the developer will escape all user input before putting it in a query.
 It is very database specific in its implementation.
 This methodology is frail compared to other defenses and we CANNOT guarantee that this option will prevent all SQL injections in all situations.